eoe-git/baseball_forecaster/README.md

 ## Requirements
 ### Data

-The data can be obtained at https://www.kaggle.com/seanlahman/the-history-of-baseball

 The data is from [Sean Lahman's Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/) and is licensed under
 [CC BY-SA 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/)

-Only the database.sqlite is necessary
+The comma-delimited verison for 2016 is necessary

 ### Python
 Python 3.4+, sklearn 0.18+, numpy, pandas, matplotlib